Amarok79/CodeRush.Templates.NFluent/README.md

     Check.That(<value>)
         .IsFalse()

 Enter the final semicolon, hit Enter again and done.
+Start again with **kk** for the next assertion.